 This paper has two main contributions to the literature.
-First, this paper incorporates the SSA's population projections directly to a general-equilibrium OLG model so that the model can capture the effects of retiring the current baby-boom generation, declining mortality rates, and stable but relatively low fertility rates at the same time.
-Second, this paper uses a heterogeneous-agent OLG model with idiosyncratic wage shocks and mortality shocks so that the model can appropriately replicate the government's fiscal policy tools-the progressive income tax and the progressive Social Security system-and analyze the policy effects through inter-generational and intra-generational income redistribution and risk sharing.
-One of the difficulties to incorporate historical and projected population distributions to a heterogeneous-agent OLG model is that the current population distribution is not stationary and, thus, a stationary equilibrium cannot describe the current economy.
+First, this paper incorporates the SSA's population projection directly to a general-equilibrium OLG model so that the model can capture the effects of retiring the current baby-boom generation, declining mortality rates, and stable but relatively low fertility rates at the same time.
+Second, this paper uses an incomplete-market OLG model with idiosyncratic wage shocks so that the model can appropriately replicate the government's fiscal policy tools-the progressive income tax and the progressive Social Security system-and analyze the policy effects through inter-generational and intra-generational income redistribution and risk sharing.
+One of the difficulties to incorporate historical and projected population distributions to an incomplete-maket model is that the current population distribution is not stationary and, thus, a stationary equilibrium cannot describe the current economy.
 To deal with this problem, this paper creates the 2014 benchmark economy by solving the model for an equilibrium transition path between 1975 and 2200.